 the BrellaBox takes up just over 1.5 square feet to safely and neatly store.
 It is superbly engineered, uniquely designed, an immensely solid, and flawlessly produced storage system.
 Broken umbrellas go directly into solid waste landfills.

 Public attractions, colleges, shopping districts, and city parks are just some of the great fits for BrellaBox.
 Their map and design is patent-pending and they have numerous installations at college campuses such as.
 Michigan State University College of Law, East Stroudsburg University, and Penn State University, with installations under discussion at many other universities as well.

 Status: OUT OF BUSINESS

 |$400,000 for 4% ($10M)||$600,000 at $9M valuation||Chris Sacca and Mark Cuban|

 Entrepreneurs: Dave Vasen

-Since its development, Brightwheel has been used by preschools, day cares, nursery schools, and camps that range in size from a few to hundreds of children.
+Preschools, nursery schools, daycares, and camps have been used Brightwheel since its development, that range in size from a few to hundreds of children.

-The Brightwheel Premium service is available at an additional monthly fee and includes the Brightwheel Basic plan plus student & staff check-in, room ratios, videos, messaging & calendars, unlimited staff, unlimited students, and access to email, chat and phone support.
+The Brightwheel Basic plan is available at an additional monthly fee with the Brightwheel Premium service and includes videos, room ratios, messaging and calendars, plus student and staff check-in, unlimited staff, unlimited students, and access to email, chat and phone support.